 Join us for Thanksgiving Brunch

-Holmes Dining Hall and Tobey-Kendel Dining Room will be serving a special Thanksgiving Brunch on Sunday, November 20th.
-We figure you will have plenty of turkey next week, so we're serving ham instead!
+Holmes Dining Hall and Tobey-Kendel Dining Room will be serving a special Thanksgiving Brunch on Sunday, November 18th.

-Whatever you do this year for Thanksgiving, do not forget to thank those who have spent their time planting, caring, tending, and harvesting the foods we enjoy everyday.
+Whatever you do this year for Thanksgiving, don't forget to thank those who have spent their time planting, caring, tending, and harvesting the foods we enjoy everyday.

 Chef Aran Essig, CEC, CCA

 (Certified Executive Chef, Certified Culinary Administrator)

 Hungry and not sure where to eat?
 We can help you decide... check out the weekly menus often to see what each dining room is serving.
 You can also call the FoodLine (970-351-FOOD) for daily menus.
 Students living in the residence halls can access weekly menus on the VOIP phones in their rooms.

 Faculty/Staff: sign up for the payroll deduction program

 Have questions, comments, or suggestions??
 Email us at email@example.com.

 - history.com, allabouthistory.org, and 2020tech.com